I was so excited to spot this recipe for Weight Watchers Chocolate Chip Cookies in an issue of Weight Watchers Magazine.

 My son took a nibble and asked about the texture… whether it was cornmeal or oatmeal he was tasting.
 My kid complains about almonds all the time.
 He doesn’t like them, yet he keeps finding them in recipes that I make… and complains.
 But he loved these little cookies.
 I’d say the flavor of the almond flour does not come through so much.

 These adorable, little (healthy) chocolate chip cookies turn out to have 58 calories each.
-If you’re counting Weight Watchers Freestyle SmartPoints, you’ll have to count 2 per cookie.
+If you happen to be following the Weight Watchers WW plan, you’ll find a link to the WW Points on the recipe card below.
 I placed two cookies per zip baggie and tossed them in the freezer for lunches and snacks.

 P.S.
 This recipe will not work using regular flour.
 The almond flour isn’t cheap, but it will make you many batches of these cookies so it’s worth investing in some.